 Funding opportunities exist in education and training in the form of the Erasmus+ programme, which is a funding scheme to support activities in education, training, youth and sport.
 The European Commission is responsible for Erasmus+ policies and oversees the overall programme implementation.

-Centralised actions are managed at European level by the Education, Audiovisual and Culture Executive Agency (EACEA).
+Centralised actions are managed at European level by the European Education and Culture Executive Agency (EACEA).

 Employment, skills and training

 Calls for proposals relating to skills and training are also offered through the Directorate-General for Employment, Social Affairs and Inclusion.